 Once you disable G-Sync, check if the problem is still there.
-If Nvidia Control Panel is not opening, our quick solutions will definitely help you out.
+If Nvidia Control Panel is not opening, our quick solutions will help you.

 5. Check the power supply

 Next, you might want to test your power supply.
-You can do that easily with specialized power supply testing software.
+Again, you can do that easily with specialized power supply testing software.

 Lastly, be sure to check the power output.
-Your new graphics card might need more power, and if that’s the case, you might have to upgrade your power supply.
+Your new graphics card might need more power; if that’s the case, you might have to upgrade your power supply.

 Did you find a different solution to this problem?
 Feel free to share it with us in the comments section below.